 Self-care

 As a new parent, it’s common to neglect your own needs and put your baby first.
 However, just like you’re told on a plane, you need to put your mask on first before you can help others.
-To prevent burnout, we recommend regularly practicing self-care and stress reduction techniques.
+To prevent burnout and improve your day-to-day life, we recommend regularly practicing self-care and stress reduction techniques.

 It’s important to remember, small self-care steps can make a big difference.
-Self-care may look very different now as it did pre-baby, it could be as simple as a warm shower or enjoying a cup of (warm!) tea in silence.
+Self-care may look very different now as it did pre-baby, it could be as simple getting someone to care for the baby while you take a a warm shower or enjoy a cup of (warm!) tea.
 It’s not necessarily about how long you get, but more so knowing you have that time to yourself coming.

 Self-compassion

-In the face of feeling that you are beginning to experience burnout again, it can be really hard to feel self-compassion.
-Self-compassion is really just being kind to yourself as you would towards someone you love.
-It can sound like a small thing to do but imagine not putting yourself under the pressure to do all the things that you “should” and how much less stress you could put yourself under.
+If you start to feel that you are beginning to experience burnout, it can be really hard to feel self-compassion.
+Ask yourself what advice you would give a good friend if they were feeling like you, and you may find that you are able to allow a bit more kindness towards yourself It can sound like a small thing to do but imagine not putting yourself under pressure to do all the things that you “should” and how much less stress you could feel.

 Mindfulness

-Thoughts are not facts – our brains are brilliantly designed as problem solving tools, anticipating any dangers and planning accordingly.
+Remember “thoughts are not facts” – our brains are brilliantly designed as problem solving tools, anticipating any dangers and planning accordingly.
 For the most part this is incredibly helpful in managing our busy lives, until we believe everything it tells us.
-Has your mind ever told you, “you could be a better mother”, “my baby will get sick if I don’t look after it properly or worse”?
+Has your mind ever told you, “You could be a better mother”, “my baby will get sick if I don’t look after it properly or worse”?

 Sensory modulation techniques

-Sensory modulation techniques are a great way to manage emotions, you do not have to argue with your brain about right or wrong, good or bad, or wrestle trying to change these thoughts, they can just be.
+Using our senses are a great way to manage emotions.
+You do not have to argue with your brain about right or wrong, good or bad, or wrestle trying to change these thoughts, they can just be.
+Everyone will find different things work best for them and a bit of trial and error may be involved but think about what sense you tend to have used in the past – exercise, smells, fiddling with objects and try to use them when beginning to feel overwhelmed.

-Your body will naturally reduce its stress level because of arousal through using deep pressure (weighted blankets, the family pet, a bear hug, wrapping yourself in a blanket), rhythmical movements such as walking or rocking or using the big muscles in your body (doing yoga or using exercise bands to push or pull) and being aware of the feeling in your body when you are doing this.
+Your body will naturally reduce its stress level when you use deep pressure (weighted blankets, the family pet, a bear hug, wrapping yourself in a blanket), rhythmical movements such as walking or rocking or using the big muscles in your body (doing yoga or using exercise bands to push or pull).
+Bring your attention to how your body is feeling when you do this and notice any changes over a minute or so, if it feels good, do more.
+If it makes no difference or does not feel-good, try something else.

-As much as you need to reduce your arousal levels for yourself, this can be helpful for everyone around you.
+As much as you need to reduce your arousal levels for yourself.
+This can also be helpful for everyone around you.
 Have strategies that you know help your children to down regulate emotions, which can be going for a walk outside (babies love being outside), jump on a trampoline (for older children) or have a quiet activity that they enjoy ready for such occasions.

 Planning

-When life is becoming chaotic and exhausting it can be hard to get the things done that have to be done.
+When life is becoming chaotic and exhausting, managing everything that has to be done can be particularly challenging.
 Having a planner on the go can help provide some structure to your week.
-You may like to include chores for the week and one activity each day out of the house (that hopefully meets your need for social connection).
+You may like to spread out the chores for the week and do one activity each day out of the house (that hopefully meets your need for social connection).

 Realistic expectations

-When you are feeling like you are burning out it is really important to set realistic expectations.
-This often means using your skills in self-compassion and prioritising what has to be done rather than what you expect you can get done with your current energy levels.
-It is OK to put the non-essential jobs off until another day.
+When you are feeling like you are burning out, it is really important to set realistic expectations.
+This often means using your skills in self-compassion and prioritising what has to be done, it is OK to put the non-essential jobs off until another day.

 Good nutrition

-Good nutrition can be hard to achieve when you are already feeling tired and worn out, but we do know that eating a more healthy diet helps with our overall mood.
-Having healthy snacks in the house or planning meals in advance can help to meet this goal.
+Good nutrition can be hard to achieve when you are already feeling tired and worn out, but we do know that eating a healthier diet helps with our overall mood.
+The World Health Organization emphasises the importance of nutrition in maintaining good health and preventing conditions like burnout.
+Having healthy snacks like a banana or pre-cut carrot or cucumber sticks can help, as can planning meals in advance.

 It’s important to know feelings of burnout are common amongst parents.
 However, if these strategies aren’t improving your burnout symptoms, it is important to seek professional help when necessary.